 Tuesday, January 28, 2025

-Yom Kippur: Like a Doctor Treating His Son
+Yom Kippur: Like a Doctor Treating His Daughter

 “How fortunate are you, O Israel!
 Before Whom are you becoming purified, and Who is it that purifies you?
 It is your Father in Heaven!"
 (Yoma 85b)

-As Rabbi Akiva noted, on Yom Kippur we stand before God as we purify ourselves from sins and errors.
-We do not stand before a cold, detached surgeon, whose only concern is the outcome.
-No, we stand before our Father in Heaven.
+Because on Yom Kippur, we do not stand before a cold, detached surgeon whose only concern is the end result.
+We stand before a Father.

 A father sees the hurt of his child and seeks to heal with love, not just precision.
-And so God, in His boundless kindness, gave us Yom Kippur—a day of cleansing and renewal, wrapped in compassion.
-It is His way of ensuring that we emerge, once again, pure and whole, with the least possible pain, under the gentle hand of our loving Father.
+And so God, in His boundless kindness, gave us Yom Kippur: not as a sterile operation, but as a day wrapped in compassion, designed not only to cleanse us but to do so with love.
+Under His gentle hand, we emerge not just purified, but whole—healed with the least possible pain, restored by the One who loves us most.

 (Adapted from Mayana shel Torah)